User Guide Cancel

 Flange & Chorus effect

 Flange is an audio effect caused by mixing the original audio with a copy that is delayed by a varying amount that cycles over time.
 The frequency of the copy is also offset by an amount related to the delay.
-Chorus uses a larger delay, to make one voice or instrument sound like many.
+Chorus uses a larger delay to make one voice or instrument sound like multiple voices or instruments.

 Voice Separation Time